jenish-rudani/FFT-Calculator-GUI/README.md

 # FFT-Calculator-GUI
-This is a GUI form of FFT calculator.
+This is a GUI form of Mathematical FFT calculator.